OmarGamill/Lane-Detection-Assist-System/README.md

 - **Operating System**: Raspbian (for Raspberry Pi)
 - **Other Tools**: Kaggle and Colap Notebook

-### Key Features
-- **Real-Time Lane Detection**: Utilizes computer vision techniques to identify lane markings in real-time.
-- **Driver Alerts**: Provides audio and visual alerts when the vehicle deviates from its lane.
-- **Obstacle Detection**: Uses ultrasonic sensors to detect obstacles and provide warnings.
-- **User Interface**: LCD shows real-time lane status and alerts.

 ### Methodology
 1. **Video Processing**: The camera module captures continuous video feed, which is primarily processed using OpenCV to detect lane lines.
 As a secondary method, the Ultrafast Lane Detector is employed for enhanced performance in specific scenarios.
 2. **Edge Detection**: Canny edge detection algorithm in OpenCV is applied to identify the edges of lane markings.